 Parents are encouraged to contact their child's teacher with questions or concerns.
 The best way to initiate communication is via school email.
-All BCS faculty, staff, and administrators email have а school that is first initial. last name. @bayshorechristianschool.org.
+All BCS faculty, staff, and administrators have a school email that is first initial, last name, @bayshorechristianschool.org.
 A complete list of faculty and staff, with corresponding contact information, may also be found on the website on the Our Faculty & Staff page (www.bayshorechristianschool.org).
-All requests to faculty and staff must be made in writing to ensure the school has a record of the request.